amkhrjee/AdvancedJSFundamentals/DeepIntoFunctions.md

-# 🏄‍♂️ Let's dive deep into the world of functions - the 💖 of JS!
+# 🏄‍♂️ Let's dive deep into the world of functions!

 ## ➡️ Function Statement